-Linux OS (RedHat EL/Fedora, SuSE SLES/OpenSuSE) (all systems designed around any 2.6.x core).
+Linux OS (RedHat EL/Fedora, SuSE SLES/OpenSuSE).
+Must be based on any 2.6.x core.

-When installing and running IMiS®/ARChive Server the operating system must provide the following tools and libraries: The tools and libraries of the Linux operating system can form an integral part of different operating system installation packages.
+When installing and running IMiS®/ARChive Server the operating system must provide tools and libraries of the Linux operating system, which can form an integral part of different operating system installation packages.